 - have dementia

 - have learning disabilities

 - have mental health problems

 - have drug, alcohol or substance dependency

 - have physical or sensory disabilities

-- have been bereaved, suffered grief and loss
+- are suffering from bereavement, grief and/or loss

 - through age or illness are dependent on other people to help them

 - live with domestic abuse

 - are homeless

-- are refugees or asylum seekers or

-- for any reason may be considered not to have 'mental capacity'.
+- are refugees or asylum seekers or - for any reason may be considered not to have 'mental capacity'.
 (See below.)

-Whether or not a person is "vulnerable" or "at risk" and/or has "care and support needs in these cases will vary according to circumstances, and it should be noted that a person with a physical disability is not necessarily at risk, though they could be.
+Whether or not a person is "vulnerable" or "at risk" in these cases will vary according to circumstances, and it should be noted that a person with a physical disability is not necessarily at risk, though they could be.
 Each case must be judged on its own merits.

 Definitions of abuse in adults

 See appendix 1.

-Signs of abuse in adults See appendix 2.
+Signs of abuse in adults

+See appendix 2.

 What is 'mental capacity'?

 See appendix 3.